d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

 where ideally large weights are associated with the words to be aligned.
 For ease of demonstration, :numref:`fig_nli_attention` shows such alignment in a *hard* way.

-Now we describe the soft-alignment using attention mechanisms in more detail.
+Now we describe the soft alignment using attention mechanisms in more detail.
 Denote by $\mathbf{A} = (\mathbf{a}_1, \ldots, \mathbf{a}_m)$
 and $\mathbf{B} = (\mathbf{b}_1, \ldots, \mathbf{b}_n)$ the premise and hypothesis,
 whose number of words are $m$ and $n$, respectively, where $\mathbf{a}_i, \mathbf{b}_j \in \mathbb{R}^{d}$ ($i = 1, \ldots, m, j = 1, \ldots, n$) is a $d$-dimensional word embedding vector.
-For soft-alignment, we compute the attention weights $e_{ij} \in \mathbb{R}$ as
+For soft alignment, we compute the attention weights $e_{ij} \in \mathbb{R}$ as

 $$e_{ij} = f(\mathbf{a}_i)^\top f(\mathbf{b}_j),$$
 :eqlabel:`eq_nli_e`